-The hotel on Apollolaan enjoys a rich history.
+Our hotel enjoys a rich history.
 The design and interior of the hotel tell their stories today.
-The inspiration for the new look and feel of the hotel came about through the various transformations which the hotel has experienced.
+The inspiration for the new look and feel of the hotel comes from the various transformations which the hotel has experienced.

 In the 1920s, the Apollo Pavilion was built as a guest residence for the 1928 Olympic Games in Amsterdam.
 In 1961, the Apollo Pavilion expanded to become the Apollo Hotel.
 The hall which was once used as an Olympic sports hall is still located next to us: The Apollo Hall.
 The history of the Olympic Games can be seen in the wall behind the reception desk.
 This wall is covered with an artwork of tiles: a deconstruction of the original poster of the 1928 Olympic Games in Amsterdam.
 And there are white lines running across the floor in the lobby; these represent the Olympic starting lines.

 New Luxury Eclecticism

 The interior has been designed with the style of ‘new luxury eclecticism’ in mind – an exciting combination of materials from the 1950s and 1970s with the colours of the 1960s.
 We have combined luxury Italian marbles with various handmade wallpapers and custom-made carpets.
 The finishing touch is the eccentric furniture in golden hues which brings Apollo Hotel Amsterdam back to its vibrant glory days of the 1970s.

 Living Room by Bodon